-For me, I will continue to work hard with our Committee to position the mighty Bullants for success in 2015.
-We will be releasing important announcements from now until Christmas and look forward to your support for the 2015 season.
+We will be releasing important announcements from now until Christmas and look forward to your support as we prepare for the 2016 season.

 Harry Harisiou – President